 What Makes Disneyland Paris So Great For Halloween?

 We decided to visit Disneyland Paris (as opposed to California/Hong Kong/Shang Hai) for a number of reasons.
 Mostly to do with costs, I won’t lie, it’s obviously a lot cheaper to fly from England to Paris than from England to Los Angeles.
 But also because of the weather.

-We’d spent June at Disney World & as much as my heart flutters at the thought of Florida heat, walking around the parks all day (because let’s be honest, you spend like 90% of the day walking) I would be left dehydrated – or worse, looking like a raisin version of my former self.
-While Paris would be much cooler – which would work a lot better anyway because it’s Autumn and my body nor my mind are ready for temperatures hotter than 16 degrees celsius (60F) right now.
+We’d spent June at Disney World & as much as my heart flutters at the thought of Florida heat, walking around the parks all day I would be left dehydrated.
+Or worse, looking like a raisin version of my former self.
+Whereas Paris would be much cooler.
+Which would work a lot better anyway because it’s Autumn and my body nor my mind are ready for temperatures hotter than 16 degrees Celsius.

 In the weeks leading up to our flight, I did a bunch of Googling about Halloween at Disneyland Paris but found little to no blog posts or articles on what it was like – meaning that I basically experienced the night with no real idea of what I was getting myself into.

 The outcome?
 Possibly my favourite Halloween to date.